♫ Listening to: Cat Fancy by Tacocat ♫

 Vegan Vanilla Buttercream Frosting Ingredients

-- 1 cup organic earth balance (if you avoid soy, get the soy-free version)*
+- 1 cup vegan butter or margarine (if you avoid soy, get the soy-free earth balance; otherwise, get the organic whipped earth balance)*

 - 1 cup organic palm shortening*